Data Analysis with QGIS#

 6. Use the tool “Count points in Polygon” to add an attribute field with the number of points that are inside each hexagon cell.
 The Polygons field should be your reference layer.
 The new layer will have an attribute field called “NUMPOINTS”

 7. Assign a graduated symbology to the Count-layer.
-Select “NUMPOINTS” as the value and categorize the classes as you wish.
+Select “NUMPOINTS” as the value and categorise the classes as you wish.

 Tip